i1li/punytag/README.md

 # Punytag

 Punytag is a tool that adds 2 columns to your [Namebase](https://namebase.io) or [Bob Wallet](https://github.com/kyokan/bob-wallet) export files, which displays tags and unicode names (emojis or foreign characters).
-Sort your portfolio easier with punycode status and basic tags for Handshake domain names.
-(HNS is root.
-If it's not in the rootzone, it's not web3.)
+Sort your portfolio easier with punycode status and basic tags for Handshake domain names. ([HNS is root](https://youtu.be/mhANHB6_lRU&t=28).
+If it's not in the [root zone](https://en.wikipedia.org/wiki/Alternative_DNS_root#Handshake), it's not web3.)

 ## Features